-Policy 3.953.96 New zoning should be established for the Volcano Mesa area to correct the jobs/housing imbalance that exists for the area and to support area wide transit services.
-Development of the Volcano Mesa Area has the potential, with new zoning, to result in approximately 12,000 additional housing units with 30,000 residents and 5 million square feet of non-residential building containing 18,000 jobs significant non-residential building.
+Policy 3.96 New zoning should be established for the Volcano Mesa area to correct the jobs/housing imbalance that exists for the area and to support area wide transit services.
+Development of the Volcano Mesa Area has the potential, with new zoning, to result in approximately 12,000 additional housing units with 30,000 residents and significant non-residential building.
 The total growth in the Albuquerque market is approximately 5,500 residential units and 7,000 new jobs per year.
 Since Volcano Mesa is only a portion of the inventory of developable land, it is reasonable to expect build-out there to occur over several years, if not decades.